Northern Virginia Toll Relief Act of 2018

 I-66 Inside the Beltway

 It gets worse.
 The revenue from this tolling plan isn’t slated to improve I-66 or relieve the massive traffic congestion that Northern Virginia struggles with.
-Governor McAuliffe’s proposed tolls are going to “multimodal transportation” subsidies – that means Metro subsidies and bike paths among other things.
+Governor McAuliffe’s proposed tolls are going to “multimodal transportation” subsidies –that means new bus service, but also "bike sharing" and "Transit information Screens".
 This is outrageous, and I did everything I could to stop it.